snehilvj/dmc-docs/docs/migration/migration.md

 .. toc::

+## Migrating from 0.15 to 1.0.0

+We are currently testing 1.0.0rc1 with both dash 2.18.2 and dash 3.0.0rc1

+There are no known breaking changes.
+If you encounter a problem, please open an issue in our [GitHub](https://github.com/snehilvj/dash-mantine-components/issues)

+If you are using dash-mantine-components<1.0.0rc1 you must  pin your dash version to < 3.0.0

 ## Migrating from 0.14 to 0.15

 The `DatePicker` component has been renamed to `DatePickerInput` to align with the component names of  the upstream